-Caring for Those With Alzheimer's at the HolidaysDec.
-12, 2019
+Caring for Those With Dementia at the HolidaysDec.
+21, 2021

 Holiday season.
-These two words, in my mind (and probably in your mind as well), bring up many images and memories of traditions and gatherings with family and friends.
+These two words bring up many images and memories of traditions and gatherings with family and friends.

-For people and families dealing with memory and behavior changes due to Alzheimer’s disease, finding joy might be challenging — but it can be done.
+For people and families dealing with memory and behavior changes due to dementia, including Alzheimer’s disease, finding joy might be challenging — but it can be done.

-Instead of giving up on enjoying the holiday season, I would suggest making some minor adjustments to your family traditions.
+Instead of giving up on enjoying the holiday season, here are six adjustments you can make to your family traditions.

-Give your loved one a sense of purpose by involving him or her in your holiday planning and activities, such as:
+You can help provide a sense of purpose by involving your loved one in your holiday planning, preparations and other activities, such as:

 - Discussing gift selections